-Residence, Shaughnessy-Archt.
-J. H. Bowman, Crown bldg, has completed plans and will be prepared to receive general contract tenders on and after Monday, June 30, for the construction of a 2 sto fr and stucco residence for F. P. Wilson, on 21st ave in Shaughnessy Heights; approximate cost \$7000.
+and a start of the start of the 1.
+16 Sec.
+2 Residence, Shaughnessy-Archt.
+J. H. Eowman, Crown bldg, has completed plans and will be prepared to receive general contract tenders on and after Monday, June 30, for the construction of a 2 sto fr and stucco residence for F. P. Wilson, on 21st ave in Shaughnessy Heights; approximate cost \$7000.
 Hot water heat and modern equipment.
 No separate tenders will be taken.

-With a few exceptions, the houses built prior to 1940 in First Shaughnessy exhibit historical references in their architectural style.
+With a few exceptions, the houses built prior to 1940 in First Shaughnessy exhibit historical their architectural references in style.
 Conformity to traditional styles is one of the distinguishing features of the neighbourhood.
 Yet none of the buildings were designed, visually or structurally, as direct imitations of historic buildings.
 Rather, they represent an amalgam of interpreted styles, forms and details chosen to emphasize the scale and prestige of each building.